-Experience Croatia's coastal cities, Roman ruins, and the rocky and wooded Pakleni Islands with this 9-day route.
-Start in Split and discover the 4th-century Diocletian's Palace and the historic Hvar Town before paddling out to the Pakleni Islands and touring wineries in the Lumbarda region on Korčula.
-Drive through the rugged landscape of the Pelješac Peninsula, navigate narrow streets and explore fortified walls in Ston, and take a private walking tour of Dubrovnik's medieval core.
+Experience Croatia's coastal cities, Roman ruins, and the rocky and wooded Pakleni Islands with this nine-day route.
+Start in Split and discover the fourth-century Diocletian's Palace and the historic Hvar Town before paddling out to the Pakleni Islands and touring wineries in the Lumbarda region on Korčula.
+Drive through the rugged landscape of the Peljesac Peninsula, navigate narrow streets, explore fortified walls in Ston, and take a private walking tour of Dubrovnik's medieval core.

 This 10-day multisport itinerary combines culture and history with a large dose of adventure.
 You'll explore historical cities along the coast, hike through rugged mountain landscapes, relax on idyllic islands, and visit Croatia's most famous national parks.
 The trip begins in the capital of Zagreb before heading south to Zadar, through Plitvice Lakes National Park, over the Zrmanja River, to the Dalmatian coast and onward to medieval Dubrovnik.